abyanmajid/notes/notes_(093855E)_bachelor_of_advanced_computing/DATA2902_S2_2024/week-2-measures-of-performance.md

 $$P(S^+|D^-)=\frac{b}{b+d}$$

-**True negative (TN) rate:** The probability the test is negative, given the subject does NOT have the disease
+**True negative (TN) rate / Specificity:** The probability the test is negative, given the subject does NOT have the disease

 $$P(S^-|D^-)=\frac{d}{b+d}$$

-**Positive predictive value:** The probability the subject has the disease, given the test is positive
+**Positive predictive value / Precision:** The probability the subject has the disease, given the test is positive

 $$P(D^+|S^+)=\frac{a}{a+b}$$